-The new coronavirus disease 2019 (COVID-19) has changed so much for all of us.
+The coronavirus disease 2019 (COVID-19) has changed so much for all of us.
 If you’re pregnant, this pandemic has most likely affected your prenatal care, how you are preparing for delivery and for returning home with your new baby.
 The information about COVID-19 is changing quickly.
-All these changes can be overwhelming.
+All of these changes can be overwhelming.
 Make sure you are finding ways to cope with the additional stress and anxiety that COVID-19 has brought on.

 - How will my prenatal care visits change?

 - Should I do anything differently to protect myself from COVID-19 while pregnant?

 - Is it still safe for me to go to work while pregnant?

 - What should I do if I develop COVID-19 symptoms?

 - Are there medications that are safe to take if I get COVID-19?